What is Assisted Living?

 • Can they bathe safely without the risk of falling?

-• Can they sit and stand from the toilet without the risk of falling?
+• Can they sit and stand on the toilet without the risk of falling?

 • Can they safely get in and out of bed, wheelchair, car, etc.?